ewpratten/HowToComputer/README.md

 -- This Is A Comment --
 ```

-The first section is the [array](#arrays).
+The first section of the program is the [array](#arrays).
 All the information to be compressed is stored in the array.
-Due to the lack of safety checks in the code, This array ** must ** contain 24 or more entries.
+Due to the lack of safety checks in the code, this array ** must ** contain 24 or more entries.
 ```lua
 -- input data --
 ino={13,16,35,46,35,22,37,51,45,48,49,33,34,67,47,45,47,46,36,38,47,47,79,99}
 ```
-Second, declaring and initialising variables and arrays.
+The second section of the program declares + initializes variables and arrays.
 ```lua
 -- Declare variables --
 state=2 comp={} og={}
 ```
 This section is important because lua requires variables to contain content in order to preform mathematical operations.
 I originally did not define variables and ended up with a screen full of errors or just crashing my computer.
 <br><br>
 The next section stores the inputted data in another array so that the program can display the original data for comparing results.
-If this program was to actually be used for compression, this code should be removed.
+If this program was to actually be used for compression, this code should be removed If graphing is not necessary as it will improve performance and speed.

 ```lua
 -- Store input data for use by draw("input") --